Tesla charging stations: What to know on the go

 You’ll be able to stay charged anywhere you go with access to Tesla’s charging stations since they are located in convenient locations along well-traveled routes throughout the country.

-In this blog we’ll review everything you need to know about Tesla charging stations: the different types of charging stations available, how fast they charge your electric vehicle, and how much Tesla charging stations cost.
+In this blog, we’ll review everything you need to know about Tesla charging stations: the different types of charging stations available, how fast they charge your electric vehicle, and how much Tesla charging stations cost.
+For a detailed explanation of what goes into the cost of charging a Tesla, check out the below video:

 Tesla has an extensive network of electric vehicle chargers.
 There are two types of public Tesla charging stations: Superchargers and Destination Chargers.
 Between the two types, there are over 19,000 in North America.